 I studied at Penn State University then followed a traditional path after becoming a CPA.
 I started in tax accounting and the natural progression of my 30 year career in business advisory services led me to add Human Resources, Information Technology, Financial Planning, and Outside Controllership to my skill set.
 This is my career and business growth chart:

-My education and career has taken a vastly different path than Mark's.
-I studied metaphysics and epistomology at Rutgers Univ, then started my career in marketing & biz ops, but my interests led me to certifications in Human Resources, Project Management, and as a Lean Six Sigma Black Belt.
+My education and career have taken a vastly different path than Mark's.
+My journey has been broader in scope, ranging from Sales & Marketing to Human Resources; from Risk Management to Change Management, from Project Management to Lean Six Sigma.
 Growth does not always follow a straight line, this is my chart: